 Click here to see pictures and information about 'Saint Piran'.

-To complement the inspections carried out at sea, officers carry out regular patrols around the coast, visiting ports, harbours and other places where fish are landed and places where shore gathering or angling take place.
+To complement the inspections carried out at sea, officers carry out regular patrols around the coast, visiting ports, harbours and other places where fish are landed and sites where shore gathering or angling take place.